Ala Moana Center: Architecture and layout

-Costing US$25 million in 1959, Ala Moana Center had eighty-seven stores and four thousand parking spaces.
-Ala Moana Center was remodeled extensively in various phases.
-New designs reflected modern Hawaiian architectural principles, emphasizing the importance of the symbolism of various natural phenomena found in Hawaii.
-Asian Pacific Rim motifs have been adopted reflecting the large Asian population of residents in Hawaii.
-For decades, a centerpiece of Ala Moana Center was its koi ponds.
-In the Japanese culture, koi represents happiness and tranquility.
-Despite these enhancements, the design of the center has been criticized for its over-built appearance and hodge-podge architecture, the result of years of modifications and expansions under different owners.
-Still, Ala Moana Center architecture and layouts inspired its owner in 2004 to invest over US$1 billion in remodeling various other shopping centers across Canada and the United States, using Ala Moana Center as a template.
+Costing US $25 million in 1959, Ala Moana Center had 87 stores and 4,000 parking spaces when it opened that year.
+It was remodeled extensively in various phases.
+New designs reflected modern Hawaiian architectural principles, emphasizing the importance of the symbolism of various natural phenomena found in Hawaiʻi.
+Asian Pacific Rim motifs have been adopted reflecting the large Asian population of residents in Hawaiʻi.
+For examples, for decades a centerpiece of Ala Moana Center was its koi ponds; in the Japanese culture, koi represent happiness and tranquility.

+Despite these enhancements, the design of the center has been criticized for its overbuilt appearance and hodgepodge architecture, which was the result of years of modifications and expansions under different owners.
+Still, Ala Moana Center architecture and layouts inspired its owner in 2004 to invest over US $1 billion in remodeling various other shopping centers across Canada and the United States, using Ala Moana Center as a template.
 As of 2018, Ala Moana is valued at nearly $6 billion and is the largest outdoor mall in the world.

-Ala Moana Centerstage is one of the most popular public amphitheaters in Hawaii.
-On a stage in the center of the shopping complex, local talents are showcased for visitors to enjoy.
+Ala Moana Centerstage, a stage in the center of the shopping complex, is one of the most popular public amphitheaters in Hawaiʻi.
+Local talents are showcased on the stage for visitors to enjoy.
 Hula dances are a staple for Ala Moana Centerstage as well as performances by the Royal Hawaiian Band, the oldest municipal band in the United States.
-Schools throughout the country, as well as the world, travel to Honolulu just to be able to perform at Ala Moana Centerstage.

-In addition, episodes of the local TV show Hawaii Stars, a singing competition, are usually filmed on this stage.
-Onlookers can usually be seen crowding the second- and third-story balconies overlooking the stage during taping.
+Schools throughout the world travel to Honolulu just to perform at Ala Moana Centerstage.
+In addition, episodes of the local TV show Hawaii Stars, a singing competition, are usually filmed on the stage; onlookers can usually be seen crowding the second- and third-story balconies overlooking the stage during taping.